Maxi Priest: Career

-Priest's musical career began with him singing on the South London reggae soundsystem Saxon Studio International, after which some independent single releases followed.
-His first major album, Maxi (titled Maxi Priest in the US and Canada), was released in 1988, and, along with his cover of Cat Stevens' "Wild World", established him as one of the top British reggae singers.
+Priest's musical career began with him singing on the South London reggae soundsystem Saxon Studio International, after which some independent single releases followed, such as his groundbreaking release with conscious dancehall toaster Papa Levi, "Sensi", backed by CAUTION and released on the Level Vibes label in a discomix vocal and dub style.
+Maxi Priest's early discomix releases secured his reputation with both the dancehall and the conscious roots reggae sound system audiences.
+His first major album, Maxi (titled Maxi Priest in the US and Canada), was released in 1988, and, along with his cover of Cat Stevens' "Wild World" (which he recorded with Sly Dunbar and Robbie Shakespeare) established him as one of the top British reggae singers.

 He is one of only two British reggae acts (along with UB40) to have an American Billboard number one: "Close to You" in 1990.
 A duet with Roberta Flack, "Set the Night to Music", reached the American Top Ten in 1991.
 His duet with Shaggy in 1996, "That Girl", was also a hit in the United States, peaking at number twenty.

 In the latter half of his recording career, Priest favoured working alongside other artists, both established and up-and-coming.
-He has worked with Sly and Robbie, Shaggy, Beres Hammond, Jazzie B, Apache Indian, Roberta Flack, Shurwayne Winchester, Shabba Ranks, Robin Trower, and Lee Ritenour.
+He has worked with Sly and Robbie, Drummie Zeb of Aswad, Shaggy, Beres Hammond, Jazzie B, Apache Indian, Roberta Flack, Shurwayne Winchester, Shabba Ranks, Robin Trower, and Lee Ritenour.

 It was reported in some newspapers in the Birmingham area, including the Birmingham Mail on 13 March 2008, that Priest would be replacing Ali Campbell as the new lead singer of UB40, and that he had recorded a cover of Bob Marley's "I Shot the Sheriff" with the band, based on information from "an unnamed source close to the band".
 Priest had joined UB40 on tour in 2007, culminating in sold-out shows at the National Exhibition Centre in Solihull in December.
 Another local newspaper, the Express & Star that had reported that Priest would be the new UB40 frontman, included a statement from band spokesman Gerard Franklyn which contradicted the claim, stating: "Maxi is collaborating with the band to record material but he won't be the new lead singer, that will be Duncan Campbell, the brother of Ali and Robin Campbell.
 He will only be appearing with them for this new recording."

-In 2012, Priest recorded a cover of Japanese band L'arc~en~Ciel's song "Vivid Colors" for the band's English-language tribute album.
+In 2012, Priest recorded a cover of Japanese band L'Arc-en-Ciel's song "Vivid Colors" for the band's English-language tribute album.

 In 2013, Priest recorded a remix version of the Hindi song "Kabhi Jo Baadal Barse" originally sung by Arijit Singh.
 It was remixed by British Indian producer Rishi Rich.

 His 2014 album Easy to Love entered the Billboard Top Reggae Albums Chart at number two.